-7.4.1 Actuation systems

-- 7.4.1.1 Availability of different actuation system options - 7.4.1.2 How to select which actuation system to use, while considering - Is this a production application? - What is the user's level of experience (professional or consumer/nonprofessional)? - Is precision fastener placement desired? - What is the work environment (e.g. tight or awkward space)? - 7.4.1.3 How to obtain different actuation system options - 7.4.1.4 How the different actuation system options function - 7.4.1.5 How to determine the actuation system selected functions of operating controls and what sequences can result in the driving of a fastener.
-It is suggested that this information should be included in the safety warnings, near the beginning of the manual.
+- 7.4.1 Actuation systems - 7.4.1.1 Availability of different actuation system options - 7.4.1.2 How to select which actuation system to use, while considering - Is this a production application? - What is the user's level of experience (professional or consumer/nonprofessional)? - Is precision fastener placement desired? - What is the work environment (e.g. tight or awkward space)? - 7.4.1.3 How to obtain different actuation system options - 7.4.1.4 How the different actuation system options function - 7.4.1.5 How to determine the actuation system selected - Note: In describing actuation modes care should be taken when describing functions of operating controls and what sequences can result in the driving of a fastener.
+This information should be included in the safety warnings, near the beginning of the manual. - 7.4.2 Flammable Atmospheres